Ceritinib (Oral route)

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
-It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+If you are a woman who can get pregnant, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
 Female patients should use effective birth control during treatment and for at least 6 months after the last dose.
 Male patients who have female partners should use effective birth control during treatment and for at least 3 months after the last dose.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 Cancer medicines can cause diarrhea, nausea, vomiting, or stomach pain in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these unwanted effects.